 - You are physically and emotionally capable of meeting the rigorous demands of medical school

-If I apply under the Donald and Vera Blinken FlexMed Program, can I still be considered for the MD/PhD program?
+If I apply under the Early Assurance Program, can I still be considered for the MD/PhD program?

 At the time of application, you are only considered for admission into the MD program.
-However, admitted students with an exceptional track record in research and strong evidence of science coursework may apply to the MD/PhD program in the fall immediately prior to matriculation.
-The deadline is November 1.
+However, admitted students with an exceptional track record in research and strong evidence of science coursework may apply to the MD/PhD program in the year prior to matriculation, within the same pool as traditional MD/PhD applicants.
 If you are admitted to FlexMed and interested in applying to MD/PhD in the future, you should be in touch with the Early Assurance leadership for further advisement.